luiscoco/AzureFunctions_CreateFunctionInVisualStudio2022/README.md

 ![image](https://github.com/user-attachments/assets/90209b7d-cca9-47a6-a6fe-2a0483e0dbc7)

-## 11. See the Azure Function source code:
+## 11. See the Azure Function source code

 ```csharp
 using Microsoft.AspNetCore.Http;